 Have you ever sensed God calling you to some task?
 No sooner does He give you the vision, that you begin making excuses.
-Like Moses arguing with God that he couldn’t speak well.
-Or Jonah, who ran away because he refused to believe the people of Nineveh deserved God’s mercy.
+Like the time Moses argued with God that he couldn’t speak well.
+Or when Jonah ran away because he refused to believe the people of Nineveh deserved God’s mercy.

 The Enemy’s Victory